Mangrove deforestation in Myanmar

-Mangrove deforestation in Myanmar is the clearing of mangrove forests, usually for commercial uses or resources extraction, which is occurring mainly in 3 different regions: Rakhine State, Ayeyarwaddy Mega Delta, and Tanintharyi Division.
+Mangrove deforestation in Myanmar is usually for commercial uses or resources extraction, and is occurring mainly in 3 different regions: Rakhine State, Ayeyarwady Mega Delta, and Tanintharyi Division.
 While large areas of mangrove forests remain, the deforestation rates of these forests have been increasing due to anthropogenic influences such as economic pressures to overexploit and expand the aquaculture and agricultural industry.
 There are also natural threats that contribute to mangrove deforestation such as soil erosion.
 There has been recent increased attention to conserve and restore these forests through rehabilitation projects and policies.

 These mangrove forests are important to the country’s economy, climate and biodiversity.
 The Burmese people, especially the rural communities are heavily dependent on the resources from the mangrove forests for a living.
 Mangrove forests also help ameliorate negative impacts from natural disasters and are home to many different types of flora and fauna that thrive specifically in these ecosystems.